qamar-azam/chat-app/README.md

 npm run dev
 ```

+Open `http://localhost:3000/?id=0` in browser and `http://localhost:3000/?id=1` in another browser window to test 1:1 chat

 ## Features

 - Create or Join Chat: Users can create a new chat or join an existing chat using a provided code.